The Art Shop Gallery is home to some of the finest Alaskan artists you will find. Please scroll down to learn more about them and their art.

-Nancy is quickly emerging as a refreshing and important voice in America's contemporary art scene.
+Nancy has emerged as a refreshing and important voice in America's contemporary art scene.
 Her works have been featured in internationally published calendars, datebooks and greeting cards and have also been selected to appear in such periodicals as American Artist and Art in America.

 Surprisingly disarming and folksy, her paintings offer a view into the realm of a contemporary artist at once embracing the simple spirit of her surroundings and transforming the elitism of fine art into an at tangible and graceful humor.

-Unflinching in her humor and warmth, Nancy creates a universe exclusive of nobody., where the muses speak of us all.
+Unflinching in her humor and warmth, Nancy creates a universe exclusive of nobody, where the muses speak to us all.

 Nancy's older prints are printed on Enhanced Matte Finish Paper, and her new series is printed on 100% Velvet Fine Art Paper

 Although Nathalie Parenteau is not an Alaskan by birth or geography, we have adopted here as one of our own for her Alaskan spirit.